z390development/z390/doc/zVSAM/zVSAM_V2.4_Design.md

 We have taken the following measures to facilitate the transition from zVSAM V1 to zVSAM V2:

 1. We have introduced a new z390 option: ZVSAM which indicates which version of zVSAM you want z390 to use.
    It takes the following forms:
    For maximum compatibility the default is set to ZVSAM(1).
-   The default will be changed to ZVSAM(2) in a future release of z390
+   The default will be changed to ZVSAM(2) in a future release of z390.
    1. ZVSAM(0) – zVSAM usage is disallowed
    2. ZVSAM(1) – zVSAM V1 is enabled, zVSAM V2 is disabled
    3. ZVSAM(2) – zVSAM V2 is enabled, zVSAM V1 is disabled
 2. To convert your zVSAM V1 clusters to zVSAM V2 you'll have to take the following steps:
-   1. unload the existing data from their clusters using REPRO \
+   1. unload the existing data from their clusters using REPRO. \
       For details on how to use REPRO, please refer to the "z390_VSAM_User_Guide"
-   2. reload your data from your unload files, using ZREPRO \
+   2. reload your data from your unload files, using ZREPRO. \
       For details on how to use zREPRO, please refer to the "z390_zVSAM_zREPRO_User_Guide"
 3. For zVSAM V1 and zVSAM V2 there are distinct macro libraries, MACVSAM1 and MACVSAM2.
-   To use the correct zVSAM maclib, specify the correct version in your maclib concatenation
+   To use the correct zVSAM maclib, specify the correct version in your maclib concatenation.
 4. If a program is to run with ZVSAM(2), then all submodules that contain an OPEN macro must be re-assembled using MACVSAM2, even those that only use QSAM.